Clad3815/ai-function-helper/tests/api_responses.md

     },
     {
       "category": "Targeting",
-      "suggestion": "Focus more on the 18-24 age group as they show the highest engagement.", "expectedImpact": "Improved engagement and conversion rates."
+      "suggestion": "Focus more on the 25-34 age group.", "expectedImpact": "Better engagement and conversion rates."
     },
     {
       "category": "Budget",
-      "suggestion": "Allocate more budget to Instagram as it has the highest engagement rate.", "expectedImpact": "Better ROI and increased conversions."
+      "suggestion": "Allocate more budget to Instagram ads.", "expectedImpact": "Higher ROI and reach."
     },
     {
       "category": "Platform",
-      "suggestion": "Explore additional platforms like TikTok to reach a younger audience.", "expectedImpact": "Expanded reach and potential new customer acquisition."
+      "suggestion": "Explore additional platforms like TikTok.",
+      "expectedImpact": "Expand reach to a younger audience."
     }
   ]
 }
 ```

 ## claude-3-5-sonnet-20240620